-(C) divert electric power generating to facilities outside of emergency area;
+(C) divert electric power generation to facilities outside of emergency area;

-(A) reduce heat and steam demands to that absolutely necessary to prevent equipment damage,
+(A) reduce heat and steam demands to that necessary to prevent equipment damage;

-(C) take the action called for in the abatement plan;
+(C) take the action called for in the preplanned abatement program;

-(A) eliminate air pollutants from manufacturing operations by ceasing, curtailing, postponing or deferring production and related operations of the extent possible without causing injury to persons or damage to equipment;
+(A) eliminate air pollutants from manufacturing operations by ceasing, curtailing, postponing, or deferring production and related operations to the extent possible without causing injury to persons or damage to equipment;

 (B) eliminate air pollution from trade waste disposal processes which emit particles, gases, vapors, or malodorous substances;

-(5) Other persons requested by the Commission to prepare a preplanned abatement plan shall take all required control actions for the emergency level contained in their plan.
+(4) Other persons requested by the Commission to prepare a preplanned abatement program shall take all required control actions for the emergency level contained in their program plan.

 History Note: Authority G.S.
 143‑215.3(a)(1); 143‑215.3(a)(12);